eduardburlacu/eduardburlacu.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Information and Computer Engineering, University of Cambridge, 2025
+* M.Eng. in Computer and Information Engineering, University of Cambridge, 2025
-* B.A. in Information and Computer Engineering, University of Cambridge, 2024
+* B.A. in Computer and Information Engineering, University of Cambridge, 2024

 Work experience
 ======
 * Summer 2024: ML Research Engineer Intern
   * Autodesk Research, London
-  * Topic: Fast-sampling diffusion model for 3D Computer Vision.
+  * Topic: Few-step diffusion model for 3D Computer Vision.
 Generating 3D bodies as CAD b-reps.
   * Held a presentation outlining findings and how this method improves the latency and reduces costs in deployment.
   * Supported the team by submitting and evaluating PRs, reporting issues, and providing support with debugging.